 Corporate tax is 12.5% and there are 55 double tax treaties offering ample protection from double taxation in dual jurisdictions.
 There’s no capital gain tax on disposing of an immovable property outside the jurisdiction of the country.
 There’s no tax of any sort on liquidation of a company owned by a non-resident.
 There’s also provision for a company to carry the losses forward for immediate five years for set-off.
 A corporate entity can transfer its domicile without incurring any tax liability at all.
 Finally, there is no tax on inheritances or gifts.
 More on Cyprus taxes here.

-The geographical location offers proximity to enormous trade zones of Asia, Europe and Middle-East.
-Crime is virtually non-existence.
+The geographical location offers proximity to enormous trade zones of Asia, Europe and the Middle-East.
+Crime is virtually non-existent.
 Most people speak at least functional English and the human development index is extremely high.

 There is no reason to not consider Cyprus when thinking about finding new shores for your trade or business.
 Read all about why Cyprus should be your first choice to incorporate your company.
 For professional advice from a Cyprus Lawfirm please contact us here.